PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 If the reset delay is non-zero, the value is measured in seconds, with a valid value of 0.01 seconds.
 But keep in mind that in reality the seconds are converted to ticks and is scheduled within the Bukkit job queue.
 Therefore, since there are 1000 milliseonds within one second, and 20 ticks within one second, one tick is the smaller possible value, which equates to 50 milliseconds.
 This is equivalent to 0.05 seconds.
 When the seconds are converted to ticks, the values will be rounded down to a whole integer value.
 So if a value is provide such as 0.049 it will be submitted as 0 ticks, which will result in zero delay (if possible) before running.

 The bottom line is that this feature can force an earlier reset of the mine when it becomes totally empty of blocks.
 A delay may be needed, or desired, to reach your perfection for the mine.

+<h3>Reset Threshold Percentage Explained</h3>

+By using the command `/mines set resetThreshold` it is effectively able to shift when the mine resets.
+It does not delay when the mine resets, but instead it provides way to trigger a reset based upon a percentage of the mine that remains.
+It works in conjunction with Zero Block Reset Delay too, where instead of waiting until zero blocks remain, it then applies a percentage to change the reset level.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">